A mutual fund is a pooled investment where money from numerous investors is combined and professionally managed across stocks, bonds, or other assets.

 How Mutual Funds Apply in Different Leagues

-For NIL athletes, mutual funds represent the shift from earning money to building money.
+For NIL athletes, mutual funds represent the shift from earning money to building wealth.

-This is often the first opportunity to park income somewhere that isn’t consumption, speculation, or lifestyle spending.
+This is often the first opportunity for students to park income somewhere that isn’t consumption, speculation, or lifestyle spending.

 Use Cases